our-story-media/ourstory-resources/doc_gen/guide/README.md

 <!-- Indaba is a process to support collaborative film-making by non-professionals.
 It supports the entire process from commissioning content, helping contributors capture high value content, to creating edits \(stories\) representing their narratives. -->

 Indaba uses innovative features within a digitally augmented process to allow non-professionals to support community delivered media.
 The Indaba process works very much like a 5 day 'film school'.
-It takes a community through the key stages of making a video to tell their stroy, from ideation to production, allowing them to perform all steps along the way without content intervention by the Facilitator.
+It takes a community through the key stages of making a video to tell their story, from ideation to production, allowing them to perform all steps along the way without content intervention by the Facilitator.

 <el-divider content-position="left"><i class="el-icon-user"/> Who Are We?</el-divider>